LiskArchive/lisk-sdk-examples/workshop/README.md

 - Code editor like _Visual Studio Code_
 - Node.js (v10 or higher installed - use [nvm](https://github.com/nvm-sh/nvm#install--update-script) for easy switching between versions)
 - Have `curl` or `Postman` installed
-- Have Postgres **system-wide** installed, **don't install via Docker**! ([Installation guide by Lisk](https://lisk.io/documentation/lisk-core/setup/source#b-postgres-system-wide)) Notice, we also talk about creating a lisk user on your system, for MacOS this is not needed.
+- Have Postgres installed ([Installation guide by Lisk](https://lisk.io/documentation/lisk-core/setup/source#b-postgres-system-wide)).
+Notice, we also talk about creating a `lisk` user on your system, for MacOS this is not needed.

 ## Setup
 1. Clone [Lisk-SDK-Examples](https://github.com/LiskHQ/lisk-sdk-examples) repository locally.<br><br>